 Healing Prayer Healing river of the Spirit, bathe the wounds that living brings.
-Plunge our pain, our sin, our sadness deep within Your sacred springs.
-Weary from the restless searching that has lured us from your side, we discover in Your presence peace that world cannot provide.
-Wellspring of the healing Spirit, stream that flows to bring release, as we gain ourselves, our senses, may our lives reflect your peace.
-Grateful for the flood that heals us, may your Church enact your grace.
+Plunge our pain, our sin, our sadness deep within your sacred springs.
+Weary from the restless searching, we discover in your presence peace that the world cannot provide.
+Wellspring of the healing Spirit, stream that flows to bring release.
+As we gain ourselves, our senses, may our lives reflect Your peace.
+Grateful for the flood that heals us, may your Church enact Your grace.
 As we meet both friend and stranger, may we see our Savior's face.
-Lord God, our beloved, Father, I know You are the Creator of all things and bring all things to goodness.
+Lord God, You are the Creator of all things and bring all things to goodness.
 I know and believe that You Sent Your Son, the Resurrection and the Life, to recreate us so we may remain in Your image.
 You created me and know my every need (Psalm 139:14-16).
 My heart is full of desires for healing, and today, I come before You and I trust You completely with those desires.
-Open my eyes to see the healing that You are already working within my life and the lives of my loved ones.
-You work in mighty ways, and I pray that Your Healing love, Your Holy Spirit would be at work bringing all those that I pray for to wholeness of health in mind, body and Spirit.
-I pray this through Jesus Christ, Your Son.
-Amen
+Open my eyes to see the healing that You are already moving within my life and the lives of my loved ones.
+You work in mighty ways, and I pray that Your Healing love, Your Healing Touch, Your Holy Spirit are at work bringing all those that I pray for to wholeness of health in mind, body and soul.
+Amen (adapted from Author unknown) Click orange title for article